 DISCLOSURE CROWN CASTLE METRIC OR QUALITATIVE DISCLOSURE DISCLOSURE LOCATION 2-16 Communication of critical concerns Our Vice President-Audit and Security reports to the Audit Committee and provides periodic updates (generally quarterly) to the Audit Committee with respect to the Internal Audit department's activities, including with respect to risk management matters and the audit agenda.
-In addition, at least annually, the board, through its committees, and management engage in an interactive review and evaluation of the key risks that are essential and mission critical to our business and operations.
-The board exercises these responsibilities periodically as part of its meetings and through its committees, each of which examines various components of risk in connection with its 2022 Proxy Statement, Risk Oversight (p.
-34) 2-17 Collective knowledge of the highest governance body Internal and external experts present to the board quarterly on relevant topics.
-Our Corporate Governance Guidelines provide, in part, that Crown Castle encourages its directors to engage in continuing education activities that will expand and enhance the directors' knowledge of issues and matters regarding corporate governance, director roles and responsibilities, and other matters relating to the carrying out of director duties, and Crown Castle will reimburse a director for reasonable expenses incurred related thereto.
-2-18 Evaluation of the performance of the highest governance body The NESG Committee leads the board in its annual review of the performance of the board and its committees.
-NESG Committee Charter 2-19 Remuneration policies Details regarding board and executive compensation are included in our Proxy Statement.
+2023 Proxy Statement, Risk Oversight (p.15) In addition, at least annually, the board (through its committees) and management engage in an interactive review and evaluation of the key risks that are essential and mission critical to our business and operations.
+The board exercises these responsibilities periodically as part of its meetings and through its committees, each of which examines various components of risk in connection with its responsibilities.
+2-17 Collective knowledge of the highest governance body Internal and external experts present to the board quarterly on relevant topics.
+Our Corporate Governance Guidelines provide, in part, that Crown Castle encourage its directors to engage in continuing education activities that will expand and enhance the directors' knowledge of issues and matters regarding corporate governance, director roles and responsibilities, and other matters relating to the carrying out of director duties, and Crown Castle will reimburse a director for reasonable expenses incurred related thereto.
+Corporate Governance Guidelines 2-18 Evaluation of the performance of the highest governance body The NESG Committee leads the board in its annual review of the performance of the board and its committees.
+NESG Committee Charter 2-19 Remuneration policies Details regarding board and executive compensation are included in our proxy statement.
 To align the interests of our executives with those of our stockholders, the focus of our executive compensation program is on incentive compensation that emphasizes "pay-for-performance," rewarding our executives for performance against pre-established financial goals and total stockholder return.
-2022 Proxy Statement, Board Compensation (p.
-39) and Executive Compensation (p.
-45) 2-20 Process to determine remuneration The board maintains a compensation arrangement for its non-employee directors, subject to the NESG Committee's periodic review.
+2023 Proxy Statement, Board Compensation (p.20) and Executive Compensation (p.42) 2-20 Process to determine remuneration The board maintains a compensation arrangement for the board's non-employee directors, subject to the NESG Committee's periodic review.
 As part of this process, the NESG Committee reviews a competitive market analysis prepared by an external compensation consultant, currently Meridian Compensation Partners.
 The Compensation Committee is primarily responsible for evaluating and determining the compensation levels of our executive officers.
-It also obtains input from the external compensation consultant.
+They also obtain input from the external compensation consultant.
 Refer to our proxy statement for additional details regarding board and executive compensation.
-Our stockholders have historically approved our say-on-pay proposal at a high rate, with approximately 97% of votes cast in favor of the 2021 compensation of our named executive officers.
-2-21 Annual total compensation ratio For 2021, our CEO's annual total compensation compared to the median employee annual total compensation (CEO pay ratio) was 113:1.
-This represents a decrease from our 2020 CEO Pay Ratio, which was 129:1.
+2023 Proxy Statement, Say on Pay (p.6), Board Compensation (p.20) and Executive Compensation (p.42) Our stockholders have historically approved our say-on-pay proposal at a high rate, with approximately 96% of votes cast in favor of the 2022 executive compensation program.
+2-21 Annual total compensation ratio For 2022, our CEO's annual total compensation compared to the median employee annual total compensation (CEO pay ratio) was 96:1.
+This represents a decrease from our 2021 CEO Pay Ratio, which was 113:1.
 Refer to the CEO Pay Ratio section of our proxy statement for more details, including contextual information necessary to understand the data and how the data was compiled.
-2022 Proxy Statement, CEO Pay Ratio (p.
-71)
+2023 Proxy Statement, CEO Pay Ratio (p.49)